okwolf/hyperapp-fx/api.md

     name: "preferences",
     value: preferences,
     storage: "local"
-    json: true
   })
 ]
 ```
 <a name="module_fx.exports.ReadFromStorage"></a>

 ### fx.exports.ReadFromStorage(props)
 Describes an effect that will read the value of a key from Storage.
-By default the item is read from `sessionStorage`, to read from `localStorage` set the `storage` prop to `local`.
-Values can be read as json by specifying `json` as true.
+By default the item is read from `localStorage`, to read from `sessionStorage` set the `storage` prop to `session`.
+Values are converted from JSON, unless a custom converter is provided.

 **Kind**: static method of [<code>fx</code>](#module_fx)